YAcademy-Residents/reports-website/docs/10-2022-NounsDAO-Token-Buyer.md

 Fixed in commit [09c7101](https://github.com/nounsDAO/token-buyer/commit/09c7101ae3b76cf04babb4f629e5a635b7077b70).

-### 7. Informational - Consider adding events for creating and paying back the debt if the debt is paid back on creation
+### 7. Informational - Consider adding events for creating and paying back the debt if the debt is paid back on creation (invader-tak)

 The function `sendOrRegisterDebt()` in the `Payer.sol` contract can under certain circumstances get and pay back a debt during its call - presumably, this is done to save the gas to register the debt and calling the payBackDebt function - This may cause complications for data collection, as no `RegisteredDebt` or `PaidBackDebt` events are emitted, especially when using services such as the Graph or Dune analytics.